-Charles Meeker counsels private and public clients, including local governments.
-Mr. Meeker represents clients in civil trials and administrative hearings.
+Charles Meeker represents private and public clients, including local governments, in civil trials and administrative hearings.

-Mr. Meeker was elected to his fifth two-year term as Mayor of Raleigh in 2009.
-He was first sworn in as the City of Raleigh’s Mayor on December 3, 2001.
-Mr. Meeker did not seek what would have been a record-breaking sixth term and left the office of Mayor on December 5, 2011.
-He previously served as a member of the Raleigh City Council for eight years from 1985-1989 and 1991-1995.
+Charles was elected to his fifth two-year term as mayor of Raleigh in 2009.
+He was first sworn in as Raleigh’s mayor on December 3, 2001.
+He did not seek what would have been a record-breaking sixth term and left the office of mayor on December 5, 2011.
+He previously served as a member of the Raleigh City Council for eight years, from 1985 to 1989 and 1991 to 1995.

-Friends, family, law partners, business leaders, fellow elected officials and neighbors gathered to honor Mr. Meeker for his extraordinary service to the City of Raleigh.
-The event, sponsored by the Downtown Raleigh Alliance and the Greater Raleigh Chamber of Commerce was held in the Raleigh Convention Center.
-Mr. Meeker proposed the building of a world-class convention center as a priority during the initial days of his first term as Mayor and championed the project throughout to its opening on Sept.
-5, 2008.
-To read more about the event, please click here.
+Friends, law partners, business leaders, fellow elected officials, and neighbors gathered in December 2011 to honor Charles for his service to the City of Raleigh.
+The event, sponsored by the Downtown Raleigh Alliance and the Greater Raleigh Chamber of Commerce, was held in the Raleigh Convention Center.
+Charles supported the building of a world-class convention center as a priority during the initial days of his first term as mayor and championed the project throughout to its opening on September 5, 2008.

-The News & Observer also featured Mr. Meeker in a front-page story.
-The article highlighted his first four consecutive terms in office as Raleigh’s mayor, including his management style, commitment to public service and contributions to the city of Raleigh.
-To read the full article, please click here.
+The News & Observer also featured Charles in a front-page story.
+The article highlighted his first four consecutive terms in office as Raleigh’s mayor and described his management style, commitment to public service, and contributions to the city.